KaihangZhao/Hospital-Expense-Prediction/README.md

 | `Total_Charges` | String | Total charges for the discharge.|
 | `Total_Costs` | String | Total estimated costs for the discharge.|

-Furthermore, we merged extra small data points, including CPI, Race Ratio, and Sex Ratio in zip-code level to trying extract more features in demographic and economic level.
+Furthermore, we merged extra small data points, including CPI, Race Ratio, and Sex Ratio in zip-code level to try extracting more features in demographic and economic level.